 The United States Department of Agriculture claims that: “In the United States, food waste is estimated at between 30-40 percent of the food supply.
 This estimate, based on estimates from USDA’s Economic Research Service of 31 percent food loss at the retail and consumer levels, corresponded to approximately 133 billion pounds and $161 billion worth of food in 2010.
 This amount of waste has far-reaching impacts on society.”

-According to McKinsey Artificial Intelligence can solve this problem and unlock a $127 billion opportunity by reducing food waste in 2030!
+According to McKinsey, Artificial Intelligence can solve this problem and unlock a $127 billion opportunity by reducing food waste in 2030!
 Such astonishing numbers could be achieved by introducing more regenerative recreational agricultural practices.
 What does that mean?
-It means that humans currently don’t use their resources wisely and mono-cropping, the blanket application of synthetic chemical fertilizers and intensive land use can be replaced with “smarter” methods.
-Information gathered from sensors, drones, and satellites, as well as other equipment, could help farmers to make better decisions faster.
+It means that humans currently don’t use their resources wisely and mono-cropping, the blanket application of synthetic chemical fertilizers and intensive land use, can be replaced with “smarter” methods.
+Information gathered from sensors, drones, and satellites, as well as other equipment, could help farmers make better decisions faster.
 Here are some ways to reduce food waste with AI:

-- While some solutions analyze the ripeness of the fruits, another figure out what microbes could increase crop growth without the involvement of synthetic fertilizers.
+- While some solutions analyze the ripeness of the fruits, others figure out what microbes could increase crop growth without the involvement of synthetic fertilizers.

-- If farm-based food supply chains will use visual imagery technology, the food inspection process will be much easier.
+- If farm-based food supply chains use visual imagery technology, the food inspection process will be much easier.

-Future Application of AI in Food
+The Future Application of AI in Food Industry

-AI in Food and Beverage Statistics
+AI in Food and Beverage Industry Statistics

 During the 2019-2024 period, the Food and Beverage market is expected to register a CAGR of over 65.3%.
 The leaders of the industry are already transforming their businesses by enabling cutting-edge technologies in their processes.
 North America is expected to be a significant part of this explosion.
 Take a look:

-- According to the United States Department of Agriculture, 16% of shipment value in the USA is coming from food processing plants.
+- According to the United States Department of Agriculture, 16% of the shipment value in the USA is coming from food processing plants.

-Benefits of AI in Food
+The Benefits of AI in the Food Industry

-- Automated sorting will definitely reduce labor costs, increase the speed of the process and improve the quality of yields.
+- Automated sorting will definitely reduce labor costs, increase the speed of the process, and improve the quality of yields.

-The AI food industry will ultimately be better in the area of safety standards.
+With AI, the food industry will ultimately be better in the area of safety standards.